• Home

 Is that Japanese being properly conveyed?

-"Easy Japanese Course, Advanced Level 2" was held.
-This course was taught by Ms. Tomomi Kawamoto of ORJ Co., Ltd.
+"Plain Japanese Course Application (2)" was held.
+This course was taught by Tomomi Kawamoto of ORJ Co., Ltd.

 212 people participated online.

-The lesson began with a review of the past two lessons, and then we reviewed the basics and applications of easy Japanese.
+At the beginning, we started with a review of the past two reviews and reviewed the basics and applications of Plain Japanese.

 Review of the Basics

-The key to creating easy Japanese is the scissors rule.
+The key to how to make Plain Japanese is the law of scissors.

-What is the Scissors Rule?
-Application Part 1 In a report
+What is the law of scissors?
+Application (1) In the report

 Other ways to write dates